-Packing for a road trip means filling your suitcase full of versatile, well-fitting and durable clothes that allow you to do a little bit of everything.
-For one, you’ll want to have clothing that won’t wrinkle, will retain its shape (think, a little bit of stretch) and wicks away moisture so you feel clean.
+Packing for a road trip means filling your bags with versatile, well-fitting, and durable clothes that allow you to do a little bit of everything.
+For one, you’ll want to have clothing that won’t wrinkle, will retain its shape (think, a little bit of stretch), and wicks away moisture so you feel clean.
 While crazy patterns can be fun, I prefer to pack solid prints that will go with everything.
 For more info and specific suggestions, check out these blog posts:

 - What to Wear Hiking – comfortable, lightweight clothes and layers that you can wear road tripping and hiking

 - Van Life Packing Checklist – packable, versatile clothing options for on the road

 You’ll be surprised how quickly your phone battery will drain when using navigation mode and a variety of apps on your phone so it’s good to be able to charge from your vehicle.
 If your headlamp and camera come with car compatible chargers, bring those along too.

 Downloading a couple of apps before you head out will make road trip planning easier and will help you find things you’re looking for on the road, like campsites, rest stops, amenities, and more.

 One of our favorites road tripping and camping apps is The Dyrt which makes finding campsites while on the road easy.
 The PRO version allows you to find campsites and read reviews even when you’re offline or out of service, and it also has a trip planning tool that allows you to plan and save your route.
 Bearfoot Theory readers can currently get a FREE 90-day membership to The Dyrt PRO.